 The Royal Historical Society is pleased to announce a new series of informal, discussion-based events for historians at mid-career.
 Please note: this series is reserved for current Fellows and members of the Royal Historical Society.

 The new series — ‘Mid-Career Conversations for Historians’ — is an opportunity for historians in UK HE, who are members of the RHS, to meet and discuss topics of particular relevance to them at mid-career.
 The programme builds on the Society’s existing work for early career researchers, and follows a series of focus groups — held in 2022 — to consider how we also support colleagues further along in their professional lives.

 Five online Conversations will be held between February and November 2023.

-The first Conversation took place on 24 February 2023, on the theme of ‘Being a mid-career historian in a non-History department’.
-This and subsequent sessions will be hosted by Professor Julian Wright, the Society’s Secretary for Professional Engagement, who’ll be joined by members of the RHS Council with direct experience of the topics under discussion.
+The first three Conversations took place on 24 February, 20 April and 16 June 2023, on the themes of ‘Being a mid-career historian in a non-History department’, ‘Embarking on a new research project at mid-career’, and ‘Becoming a mentor for departmental colleagues’.
+These and subsequent sessions will be hosted by Professor Julian Wright, the Society’s Secretary for Professional Engagement, who’ll be joined by members of the RHS Council with direct experience of the topics under discussion.